DUNE-DAQ/daq-cmake/docs/README.md

 ```
 daq_install()
 ```
-When you call it it will install the targets (executables, shared object libraries) you wish to make available to others who want to use your package in a directory called `<your installation directory>/<pkgname>` (by default that would be `./install/toylibrary`).
+When you call it it will install the targets (executables, shared object libraries) you wish to make available to others who want to use your package in a directory called `$DBT_INSTALL_DIR/<pkgname>` (by default that would be `./install/toylibrary`).
 You'll also need to add a special file to your project for this function to work; this is discussed more fully in the "Installing your project as a local package" section later in this document.

 ## If your package relies on nonstandard dependencies